LPG Standards & Testing – LPG Quality Assurance

 A pressure test gauge is shown.

-The Standard allows for a maximum pressure of 520 kPa at 40°C using ISO 8973 – Liquefied petroleum gases – Calculation method for density and vapour pressure.
+The LPG Standard allows for a maximum pressure of 520 kPa at 40°C using ISO 8973 – Liquefied petroleum gases – Calculation method for density and vapour pressure.

 Wobbe Index for LPG